trippixn963/QuranBot/README.md

 - **Better User Identification** - Clickable user mentions replace plain display names
 - **Session-Focused Tracking** - Time tracking resets each session for relevant data
 - **Reduced Visual Noise** - Removed redundant channel information across all embeds

+## 📅 Daily Verse Feature

+- **Automatic Daily Verses:** Sends a random Quran verse every 3 hours to a configurable text channel (e.g., 🌐┃chat・الدردشة).
+- **Beautiful Embeds:** Each verse is shown in a clean embed with:
+  - Arabic text in a black code block
+  - English translation in a black code block
+  - Dua emoji (🤲) reaction
+  - No time footer, and the embed color matches the bot's profile picture
+- **No Repeats:** Verses are shuffled and cycled with no immediate repeats until all are used.
+- **Admin Controls:**
+  - `/sendverse` — Send a verse immediately
+  - `/versestatus` — Check daily verse status
+  - `/reshuffleverses` — Reshuffle the verse queue
+  - `/listchannels` — List all available channels

 ---